qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Instruments
 -----------

-One the key features of qibolab is its support for multiple different instruments.
+One the key features of Qibolab is its support for multiple different electronics.
-A list of all the supported instruments follows:
+A list of all the supported electronics follows:

 Controllers (subclasses of :class:`qibolab.instruments.abstract.Controller`):
     - Dummy Instrument: :class:`qibolab.instruments.dummy.DummyInstrument`